Ever asked yourself?

 Luckily private health care is well established and reliable!

-Luckily full insurance coverage average price in Dominican Republic ranges between $40 and up to $100 per month.
+Full insurance coverage average prices in Dominican Republic range between $40 and up to $100 per month.

 Imagine the savings.
 4 times less than U.S.

 If you compare the cost with the U.S. you see that it is much… much cheaper while the quality of life in Dominican Republic is far more pleasurable.

 Most medicines are available without a prescription with the exception of serious pain killers.